 “Lightroom is a new home for the world’s great artistic innovators.
 It’s an opportunity for them to think and create in new and spatially ambitious ways using the latest digital technology.
 David Hockney’s new show will delight and amaze audiences – we can’t wait to open the doors to Lightroom in January 2023.”

-Lightroom will feature a generous foyer containing a café/bar run in collaboration with the legendary St JOHN.
-There will also be a gift shop and seating in the foyer and outside on the square.
+Lightroom also features a generous foyer containing a café/bar run in collaboration with the legendary St JOHN.
+There’s also a gift shop and seating in the foyer and outside on the square.

-David Hockney: Bigger & Closer (not smaller & further away) will run at Lightroom from February 22 – June 4.
+David Hockney: Bigger & Closer (not smaller & further away) will run at Lightroom until December 3.